 Blinking causes a film of tears to spread across making the surface of the cornea smooth and clear.
-Dry eye occurs when the tear film is insufficient to properly moisturize the cornea leading to blurred vision, itching, redness and pain.
+Dry eyes occur when the tear film is insufficient to properly moisturize the cornea leading to blurred vision, itching, redness, and pain.
 The normal tear film consists of 3 layers: an inside mucin layer, a watery middle layer, and an oily outside layer.
 All 3 layers have to be in the right balance for proper function.
 People usually begin experiencing dry eye symptoms as they age, but the condition can also result from certain medications, conditions or injuries.

 - inflammatory diseases such as rheumatoid arthritis and lupus

-- decreased corneal sensation caused by herpes zoster, herpes simplex, long term contact lens wear, LASIK, or stroke
+- the decreased corneal sensation caused by herpes zoster, herpes simplex, long-term contact lens wear, LASIK, or stroke

 - abnormal blinking caused by Bell’s palsy, cosmetic surgery, and lid abnormalities